 Some units have pre-requisites that must be trained and assessed prior to the start of training for another required unit.
 Students must gain competency in the pre-requisite unit prior to the start of training for the unit with the pre-requisite.
-These units are marked with \ to indicate one or more pre-requisites apply.
+These units are marked with to indicate one or more pre-requisites apply.

-Time Required Topic Theme / Guidelines Unit of C ompetency 17 weeks Theme: Local area Hospitality Focus: The hospitality experience Sources of information about hospitality and hospitality products Careers in Hospitality Roles and functions Cultural understanding and expectations Legal requirements BSBWOR203 SITHIND002 SITXCOM002 SITXCOM001 SITXFSA001 SITXWHS001 SITXWHS001 SITXCCS002 SITHFAB002 17 weeks Theme: The Service Experience Focus: • Standards of the industry • Communication • Service Cycle • Quality Customer Service • Legal requirements SITXCCS006 SITHACS001 SITHFAB001 SITHFAB003 SITXFSA002 SITHFAB002 SITHFAB005 SITHFAB004 BSBCMM211 SITHIND001 SITXCCS004 Pre-requisite/s applies 11 weeks Theme: Product Knowledge Focus: Technical knowledge Operational Knowledge Changes and Trends in the Industry Presentation SITXINV001 SITXFIN001 SITTTSL007 HLTAID011 SITXWHS002 7 weeks Theme: Operating a Hospitality Business Focus: Benefits and costs Legislative requirements Working as a Team Promotion and up-selling Complaints and Conflict Marketing SITXHRM001 BSBSUS211 SITXFIN001 SITHIND004
+Time Required Topic Theme / Guidelines Unit of Competency 17 weeks Theme: Local area Hospitality Focus: The hospitality experience Sources of information about hospitality and hospitality products Careers in Hospitality Roles and functions Cultural understanding and expectations Legal requirements BSBWOR203 SITHIND002 SITXCOM002 SITXCOM001 SITXFSA001 SITXWHS001 SITXCCS002 SITHFAB002 17 weeks Theme: The Service Experience Focus: Standards of the industry Communication Service Cycle Quality Customer Service Legal requirements SITXCCS006 SITHACS001 SITHFAB004 SITHFAB001 SITHFAB003 SITXFSA002 SITHFAB002 SITHFAB002 SITHFAB002 SITHFAB002 SITHFAB002 SITHFAB002 SITHFAB002 SITHFAB002 SITHFAB002 11 weeks Theme: Product Knowledge Focus: Technical knowledge Operational Knowledge Changes and Trends in the Industry Presentation SITXINV001 HLTAID011 SITXFIN001 SITXWHS002 SITTTSL007 7 weeks Theme: Operating a Hospitality Business Focus: Benefits and costs Legislative requirements Working as a Team Promotion and up-selling Complaints and Conflict Marketing SITXHRM001 BSBSUS211 SITXFIN001 SITHIND004